brandur/sorg/content/drafts/redis-streams.md

 hook: TODO
 ---

-Years ago, LinkedIn [wrote an article about the unified log][thelog], a useful architectural pattern for services in a distributed system converge state with one another.
+Years ago an article came out of LinkedIn [about the unified log][thelog], a useful architectural pattern for services in a distributed system share state with one another.
 In the log's design, services emit state changes into an ordered data structure where each new record gets a unique ID.
 Unlike a queue, a log is durable across any number of reads until it's explicitly truncated.

 Consumers track changes in the wider system by consuming the log.
 Each one maintains the ID of the last record it